angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 > a three to four of the odds of finding it were higher.
 This does not even
 > count for them finding something like an Elvish Visionary and starting an
 > "Engine" turn.
 I think the Volc line was the safest choice given the inherent
-> risk of a pass the turn pile against a deck that can literally explode from
+> risk of a pass-the-turn pile against a deck that can literally explode from
 > nowehere.*

 ## Scenario 3